Skip to content

 Evaluating an external tool, institution, or claim.
 The question is the same.
 Where is the collapse between language work and judgement work?
 What is being asked to produce a verdict while being probabilistic underneath?
 What is being asked to describe while being evaluative underneath?
 Naming the collapse is half the critique.

 Explaining Koher to someone outside AI.
 The AI pipeline is a good illustration, not a sufficient description.
-A fuller description includes the studio example, the curatorial example, the MoVD example, the lived/shared example.
+A fuller description includes the studio example, the curatorial example, the essayistic example, the lived/shared example.
 For many audiences these are more accessible than the pipeline, and they show that SDC is not a technical trick but a practice.

 Split-Domain Cognition is the name Koher has given to a move it has made for twenty-five years across many media.
 The AI pipeline is the move's most precise expression.
 The studio, the curation, the public artwork, the ethics, the essay, and the shape of the practice itself are the move's earlier, ongoing, and distributed expressions.
 The term names them all.

 The principle is the same at every scale: when two kinds of thinking meet, build the work so the kinds stay distinct.
 Let the language be language.
 Let the judgement be judgement.
 Let the lived be lived and the shared be shared.
 Keep unlike domains unlike — and trust that the domains being unlike is not a limitation but the source of whatever power the architecture has.
+The degree to which any single artefact actually holds the discipline is named, self-rated, by The Split Ratio.

 See also: SDC in brief (the condensed reading), the long-form articulation Split-Domain Cognition, the operational Process, the Derivation Protocol for authoring a domain-specific variant, and the Variants catalogue.
 The full set of canonical PDFs is on the Canon page.